Alfie-Edwards/datapack_tools/README.md

 ```

 ## Text Styling
-Text for things like names and lore uses a special syntax to control the formatting.
+Text for things like names and lore uses a special syntax for controlling styling.
-Text decoration can by controlled using markdown-esque syntax:
+Common text decorations can by controlled using markdown-esque syntax:
 | Format               | Output                                                                  |
 |----------------------|-------------------------------------------------------------------------|
 | `**bold**`           | **bold**                                                                |